Frequently Asked Resume Questions

 If you are still struggling with what to include, look for what we call words of emphasis.
 In the JD, emphasis words signal what the company thinks is most important.
 Some examples would be if you see “Proven experience in” or “Must have” or “responsible for”.
 Look for this signaling language from the company to understand which elements are really important and then make sure you address that stuff first.
 Work your way down from a prioritization perspective, and you should be able to get your resume to 1 to 3 pages.

-Q: How do I tailor a resume with over 20 years of experience to make it two pages?
+Q: How do I tailor my resume with over 20 years of experience to make it two pages?
 What should I include or not include?

 So what I would say is companies and hiring managers are probably going to value the things you most recently did.
 Think about the rate at which the world is changing.
 Whatever you did 20 years ago just may not be as relevant today.
 Knowing what the professional world is like today, I’d focus on what you've done most recently, that speaks to the Job Description.